Print

 7. Drizzle with olive oil and season with salt and freshly ground black pepper.
 Bake for about 35 minutes or until softened and golden.

-8. Meanwhile, make the whipped Boursin: place the Boursin and double cream into a foot processor and blitz for about 1 minute - or until smooth and creamy.
+8. Meanwhile, make the whipped Boursin: place the Boursin and double cream into a food processor and blitz for about 1 minute - or until smooth and creamy.
 Spoon into a bowl.

 9. Once the gratin is cooked, remove from the oven and garnish with a few dollops of the whipped boursin, some fresh basil leaves and a drizzle of fresh pesto.